predicer-tools/Predicer/docs/sddp.md

 Markets are not the only state in Predicer that needs multistage support.
 The node state variable `v_state` is carried between stages in the SDDP state variable `v_node_state`.
-The initial value for the whole model is obtaned from the first `InputData`.
+The initial value for the whole model is obtained from the first `InputData`.
 In subsequent stages, the `InputData` value is ignored.
 No other state is yet supported.

 ## Implementation considerations

 - Functions and data structures specific to SDDP are in `sddp.jl`.
-- For creating scenaro subproblems, `InputData.scenarios` is modified to contain a single scenario.
+- For creating scenario subproblems, `InputData.scenarios` is modified to contain a single scenario.
 All iteration over scenarios must be done using that vector, typically by calling `scenarios(input_data)`.
 Many components of `InputData` are indexed